 The entire appeal process before the hearing does not require a court appearance and can be completed on the internet or by mail.
 It should be evident that the appeal process can be quite tricky and should be pursued with the assistance of a qualified attorney.
 An attorney knows the legal errors that can help you win the appeal and will know which facts in evidence should be presented.

-If you or a loved one is interested in appealing a decision made by New York’s Traffic Violations Bureau then contact the Rosenblum Law Firm today for assistance.
+If you or a loved one is interested in appealing a decision made by New York’s Traffic Violations Bureau then contact the Rosenblum Law today for assistance.
 Our attorneys are trained and specialize in handling traffic violation matters.